 Does home insurance cover fire damage to cars?

 Not typically, but it depends on how the fire started.
 If your car is the only thing that caught fire, your car insurance will be responsible for the cost.
-But if your home burned down and your car caught fire from the flames, your homeowners insurance may cover it.
+But if your home burned down and your garage and car caught fire from the flames, your homeowners insurance should cover it.

 Keeping your house protected from fire goes beyond insurance—you can improve your home’s construction and landscaping for fire safety too.
 Tips to try:

 - Avoid leaving fires or cooking appliances unattended.
-You can prevent a fire from spreading by supervising firepits, grills, stoves or running electrical appliances like dryers and microwaves.
-Learn more about how house fires get started and how to respond.
+You can prevent a house fire from spreading by supervising firepits, grills, stoves or running electrical appliances like dryers and microwaves.

 - Fireproof your roof, siding and trim.
 Consider replacing siding and roofing materials that burn quickly like vinyl, wood or asphalt shingles.
 Experts can help you choose more fire-resistant options, like brick or fiber cement siding and fiberglass-based asphalt shingles.
+You can also get products to help make risly wood or vinyl siding more fireproof.
 Exterior fireproofing is important for any home, but especially those in wildfire zones.

 - Think through fire-safe landscaping.
 You might clear trees close to your home and use rocks or a fire-resistant mulch like shredded hardwood.
-Also, keep plants pruned of dead material, plant in groups versus long rows and trim tree branches and canopies to keep trees spaced apart.
+Keep plants pruned of dead material, plant in groups versus long rows and trim tree branches and canopies to keep trees spaced apart.